stevens34400/IntelAeroDrone_ObjectTracking/README.md

 # Flight Control System for Autonomous Drone
 This project utilizes Intel's Ready To Fly (RTF) Drone kit to track a moving object autonomously.
 The drone marks red objects in its camera view using an image processing algorithm and maneuvers with the navigation control algorithm.
-Further information regarding hardware can be found below.
+Further information regarding design of algorithms and hardware can be found below.

 ### Top Level Software Flowchart
 <p align="center">